 Unless its straight-forward it won’t be 100% accurate.
 That’s just life – because new customers may be in contact with you several times (e.g. trade show, networking, website, social media) before making an enquiry via your website.

-Despite this you should still able to generate good estimates of sales and gross profits by marketing activity.
+Despite this you should still be able to generate good estimates of sales and gross profits by marketing activity.

 Now deduct your marketing costs and you’ll have an estimate of gross profit generated by each area of marketing activity.